Prag8855/aab/content/guides/german-health-insurance.md

 ## Travel insurance

 Travel insurance is valid **for visiting Germany**.
 You need it to get a [[Schengen visa]].
-It's not good enough for a [residence permit](/glossary/Aufenthaltstitel) application.
+It's rarely valid for a [residence permit](/glossary/Aufenthaltstitel) application.

-It only covers medical emergencies, and treatments that can't wait until you return home.
-It does not cover long term treatments, health check-ups or pre-existing conditions.
+It only covers medical emergencies, and treatments that can't wait until you go back home.
+It does not cover long-term treatments, health check-ups or pre-existing conditions.

 You can buy travel insurance online in your country of origin.
+[HanseMerkur](/out/hansemerkur-travel)'s travel insurance is valid for a Schengen visa application.

 ## Other options